Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

 \subsection{Concluding the model}

-In this section, we have presented a combinatorial model of capabilities that extends the original Hidalgo-Hausmann model in two ways - by introducing heterogeneous, interrelated capabilities through the existence of an underlying capability space, whose block-matrix structure (with possible heterogenization via a Beta distribution) is inferred from the PCI data via a Gaussian mixture model by exploiting the mathematical link between PCI and spectral clustering; and by introducing a production function founded upon the CES production function which allows for partial ownership of capabilities and predicts quantities of production on the fine-grained country-product level, of which the original model's Leontief production function is a special case. \\
+In this section, we have presented a combinatorial model of capabilities that extends the original Hidalgo-Hausmann model in two ways - by introducing heterogeneous, interrelated capabilities through the existence of an underlying Capability Space, whose block-matrix structure is inferred from the PCI data via a Gaussian mixture model by exploiting the mathematical link between PCI and spectral clustering; and by introducing a production function founded upon the CES production function which allows for variable endowment in capabilities, of which the original model's Leontief production function is a special case. \\

-Several simplifying assumptions are made to allow the model to be computationally tractable, primarily concerning the block-matrix structure of the Capability Space and the fact that there exist only two types of blocks (core and periphery).
-While it is technically possible to increase the granularity of the model through letting every single unique element of the block matrix be a tunable parameter, such improvements would lead to a slight gain in accuracy while sacrificing the fundamental goal of this model: to explain how the Product Space, economic complexity, and the general shapes of export distributions came to be using a parsimonious model of capabilities, not to predict country exports per product on a granular, per-product level. \\